grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

-The most obvious implementation that would make this Statement true is the correct implementation - we can't get away with returning a constant value as we could when we didn't use Constrained Non-Determinigm.
-This is because we just don't know what the expected result is as it is strictly dependent on the input values which we don't know as well.
+The most obvious implementation that would make this Statement true is the correct implementation - we can't get away with returning a constant value as we could when we didn't use Constrained Non-Determinism.
+This is because this time we just don't know what the expected result is as it is strictly dependent on the input values which we don't know as well.

-## Fake it (‘til you make it)
+## Fake it ('til you make it)

-This technique is kind of funny.
+The second technique made me smile when I first learned about it.
 I don't recall myself ever using it, yet it is so interesting that I want to show it to you anyway.
 It is so simple you will not regret these few minutes even if just for broadening your horizons.

 There are two core steps of *fake it ('till you make it)*:

 1. It starts with a "fake it" step.
-Here, we turn a false Statement true by using the simplest implementation possible, even if it's not the correct implementation (hence the name of the step).
+Here, we turn a false Statement true by using the most obivous implementation possible, even if it's not the correct implementation (hence the name of the step).
 Usually, returning a literal constant is enough at the beginning.
-1. Then we proceed with the "make it" step - we rely on your sense of duplication between Statement and (fake) implementation to gradually transform both into their more general forms that eliminate this duplication.
-Usually, we achieve this by introducing variables, parameters etc.
+1. Then we proceed with the "make it" step - we rely on your sense of duplication between the Statement and (fake) implementation to gradually transform both into their more general forms that eliminate this duplication.
+Usually, we achieve this by changing constants into variables, , or introducing parameters etc.

-Let's apply Fake It to the same addition example as before (I promise, for triangulation, I will give you better one).
+An example would be handy just about now, so let's apply *fake it...* to the same addition example as in the *type the obvious implementation* section.
 The Statement looks the same as before:

 ```csharp
 [Fact] public void